 To manage all of the anticipated projects in the near and long term future, the Barrow Mansion Board will begin to create work plans for each of its major staff or volunteer-led projects.
 These work plans will be completed by the project manager (whether volunteer or paid staff) and submitted to the Board for approval prior to implementation.
-Each work plan will provide details on how to implement the specific project and contain the following elements:
+Each work plan and budget will provide details on how to implement the specific project and contain the following elements:

-- Who is managing the project (staff, volunteer project manager, or partner organization), - What tasks are needed to complete the project, - When (beginning and end dates for tasks), - How much will the project raise in revenue,

-- How much will the project cost in expenses, - Number of volunteer hours needed to complete the project, - Number of staff hours needed to complete the project and, - The Strategic Goal(s) met.
+- Who is managing the project (staff, volunteer project manager, or partner organization), - What tasks are needed to complete the project, - When (beginning and end dates for tasks), - How much will the project raise in revenue, - How much will the project cost in expenses, - Number of volunteer hours needed to complete the project, - Number of staff hours needed to complete the project and, - The Strategic Goal(s) met.

-Work plan budgets will need to be compiled and become part of the organization's budget approval process.
+Work plan and budgets will need to be compiled and become part of the organization's budget approval process.
 Collectively, these work plans become the substance of the materials submitted to the BMDC Board for approval in advance of the budget preparation.
+A sample work plan and budget is included in Appendix A for reference.